Lessons Learned From Leaders

 4. Leaders value professionalism.
 My skills, attitude and enthusiasm are always on display.

-5. Leaders need time to adjust to new partnerships.
+5. Leaders appreciate having time to adjust to new partnerships.
 When working with a new client, I always allow extra time to build rapport.

 6. Leaders value flexibility.
 During meetings, I understand that the agenda serves as a guide, fundraising objectives may change and each team member learns at a different rate.
 As such, I must be prepared to make reasonable shifts when needed.

 7. Leaders value the bottom line.
-I am transparent about all costs, why additional resources might be needed and how the investment will add to the success of the project.
+I am transparent about all costs, why extra resources are needed and how the investment will add to the success of the project.

 Thank you for spending a few moments out of your day with me.
 If I can be of assistance, please contact me at Monique@Eventstrategies4success.com.